 Despite its advantages, however, the model also has some limitations.
 Since the composition of pathologic airway lining fluid is unknown, we assumed the same fluid properties for all diseased sites in the lung.
-This neglects any local changes in surface tension that might arise, for example, as a consequence of changes in the types and proportions of airway fluids that are present, or as a result of varying pathological states within the lung 35.
-Nor do we consider the changes in production and secretion and the degradation of surfactant in pulmonary diseases 48 .
-Even the average value of γ may vary among patients and between different pathological conditions and will therefore likely be difficult to determine in any specific case.
-Thus, the choice of the physically important parameter γ may have to be made on the basis of the clinical history of the patient and current conditions within the lung such as newly emerging versus long-term atelectasis along with any information that can be obtained about the ease with which collapsed lung can be recruited.
-Uncertainty quantification based on quantitative assessment of the effects of variations in the value of γ in the model will therefore likely be important.
-Methods of uncertainty quantification continue to advance and are proving valuable in dealing lack of knowledge in biomedical systems ^{49,50}.
-Another model limitation is that we only considered R/D at the airway level, yet collapse and reopening also occurs in the alveolar regions ^{20,51}.
-Thus, the terminal components of our model cannot mimic intermediate states of tissue distension such as might occur under pathological conditions ^{20,21} as opposed to being either fully closed or open according to Equ.
-(4).
+This neglects any local changes in surface tension that might arise, for example, as a consequence of changes in the types and proportions of airway fluids that are present, or as a result of varying pathological states within the lung.
+Nor do we consider the changes in production and secretion and the degradation of surfactant in pulmonary diseases.
+Even the average value of $\gamma$ may vary among patients and between different pathological conditions and will therefore likely be difficult to determine in any specific case.
+Thus, the choice of the physically important parameter $\gamma$ may have to be made on the basis of the clinical history of the patient and current conditions within the lung such as newly emerging versus longterm atelectasis along with any information that can be obtained about the ease with which collapsed lung can be recruited.
+Uncertainty quantification based on quantitative assessment of the effects of variations in the value of $\gamma$ in the model will therefore likely be important.
+Methods of uncertainty quantification continue to advance and are proving valuable in dealing lack of knowledge in biomedical systems.
+Another model limitation is that we only considered R/D at the airway level as a pathological phenomenon.
+Yet, collapse and reopening also occurs in the alveolar regions, and the elastance or visco-elastic behavior of diseased tissue may exhibit abnormal changes.
+The terminal components of our model cannot mimic intermediate or diseased states of tissue distension such as might occur under pathological conditions $^{20,21}$ as opposed to being either fully closed or open according to Equation (5).
+Here, a novel model for alveolar R/D may be a very promising approach.
+Last but not least, the mechanical interdependence of the individual model components resulting from tissue connectivity is limited in the lung model.
+On the one hand, this concerns the parenchymal tethering between airways and terminal units.
+We consider the influence of internal pressure in terminal units on adjacent airways and believe that the local pressure differences already have a great impact concerning the local straining behavior.
+However, the effect of parenchymal tethering in the classical sense, that is, tissue connected to and pulling on airway walls is neglected.
+On the other hand, the interaction of the terminal units with each other could be improved.
+We include an indirect (global) coupling of the terminal units via the volume-dependent pressure boundary condition.
+Apart from that, the terminal units do not particularly influence each other at the local level.
+Since mechanical interdependence between terminal units, and terminal units and airways may be important for R/D dynamics, appropriate model extensions are critical future development steps.
+There exist some interesting and promising approaches in the literature.
+However, further investigations are required to determine whether they adequately model the real local effects particularly with regard to the R/D phenomena and lung pathology, and how to couple them in the present model.

 Tackling these various shortcomings are promising future research objectives.
-In addition, using the model to make quantitative estimations of the propagation and degree of VILI caused by cyclic opening and closing and/or over-distension will be a crucial step toward optimizing mechanical ventilation in a patient-specific manner8.
+In addition, using the model to make quantitative estimations of the propagation and degree of VILI caused by cyclic opening and closing and/or overdistension will be a crucial step toward optimizing mechanical ventilation in a patient-specific manner.